hashicorp/vault/website/source/docs/secrets/generic/index.html.md

 ## Quick Start

 The generic backend allows for writing keys with arbitrary values.
-The only value that is special is the `lease` key, which can be provided with any key to restrict the lease time of the secret.
+The only value that is special is the `ttl` key, which can be provided with any key to restrict the lease duration of the secret.
 This is useful to ensure clients periodically renew so that key rolling can be time bounded.
+Note that this does not actually expire the data, it is simply a hint to clients that they should not go longer than the `ttl` value before refreshing the value locally.

+N.B.: Prior to version 0.3, the `ttl` parameter was called `lease`.
+Both will work for 0.3, but in 0.4 `lease` will be removed.
+When providing a `lease` value in 0.3, both `lease` and `ttl` will be returned with the same data.

 As an example, we can write a new key "foo" to the generic backend mounted at "secret/" by default:

 ```
-$ vault write secret/foo zip=zap lease=1h
+$ vault write secret/foo zip=zap ttl=1h
 Success!
 Data written to: secret/foo
 ```